g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 # IGP Configuration

-Hello everyone,
+Hello everyone!

 Today is the big day.
+It's time to bring up our IGP.

-Today, we'll configure our IGP.
-Our goals is:
+Our goals for today are:

-* Have connectivity with our new DCs, DC1 and DC2.
+Establish connectivity with our new sites, DC1 and DC2.

-* Have full conectivity IPv4 and IPv6 between our routers.
+Achieve full IPv4 and IPv6 connectivity across our routers.

-* Establish full connectivity between our DCs and IGP.
+Ensure full reachability between our Data Centers and the IGP core.

-Basically this, with some details also.

-In our IGP, we"ll run IS-IS.

-For practice purposes, we'll configure the connection with the DC2 using BGP, and with the DC3 we'll use OSPFv3.
+That's the gist of it, with a few technical details thrown in.

+For our IGP backbone, we'll be running IS-IS.

+However, to keep things interesting (and for practice purposes), we'll mix it up:

+Connection to DC2 will be via BGP.

+Connection to DC3 will use OSPFv3.

-For the full connectivity between the DCs and our IGP, we need to leak some routes from other protocols in the ISIS and vice-versa.
+To get full reachability, we'll need to redistribute (or leak) routes between these protocols and IS-IS, and vice-versa.

-Ok, with this mindset, here we go:
-This is our topology today:
+With that game plan in mind, here we go.
+This is our topology as it stands today:
 <img width="1230" height="790" alt="image" src="https://github.com/user-attachments/assets/181ac158-9831-47d6-b873-e54394b24f3b" />

-First things first, let's configure the new interfaces to our DCs, we'll follow the table below to configure the interfaces:
+First things first, let's light up the new interfaces connecting to our DCs.

+We'll stick to the addressing plan below:
 | Router | Interface | IP address | IPv6 address |
 | - | - | - | - |
 | R4 | ge-0/0/1.0 | 172.30.120.1/30 | |